 The most important factor to consider when looking to purchase or install a Sanitary Pump is to check that it is FDA certified, which will be present on the pump’s seals.
 Additionally, the pump should be made from 316 polished Stainless Steel with smooth internals to ensure there is no surface for the fluid to sit inside.

 Sanitary Pumps are used in operations where cleanliness is desired or mandated.
 The smooth surface of a higher-grade material ensures the pump’s internals have no ‘dead’ space that will prevent media from draining away.
 If there is dead space present, these spaces will allow bacteria to build up if it’s left in the housing.

 You can check if your pump is sanitary by asking to see a copy of the certification and ensuring it is made from polished stainless steel.
-The pump company you deal with at the time of order should be able to advise you on these specifications, but be warned, it’s common to be sold a basic water pump that is not food grade.
+Your pump supplier should be able to advise you on these specifications but be warned, it’s common to be sold a basic water pump that is not food grade.